 OTC Markets is considering ways to mitigate the risk posed by promotion for issuers and market participants.

 Our first step is to see how we can use technology and data to identify and limit the effectiveness of promotional campaigns.
 We are developing a promotional monitoring program which will aggregate promotional information and assign an ‘Active Promotion’ status to the applicable securities.
 This way brokers can identify potentially problematic customers selling these securities and warn all investors of the clear risks of investing in promoted securities.
 A second step is improving our market standards so companies take greater responsibility for quickly warning investors about any fraudulent or misleading promotion in their securities from anonymous third parties.
-We will be publishing a revised OTC Markets Promotion Policy in the second quarter.
+We will be publishing a revised OTC Markets Promotion Policy.
 The policy will outline best practices and requirements for OTC issuers, including promotion disclosure requirements and guidance on what is expected of issuers when their security is actively promoted.